Energy and Environment Monitor

 Nevertheless, WVDOT ignored these factors because it needed to build its road, which was already behind schedule.
 It could not afford to wait for the responsible party to clean up the contamination.
 Indeed, the responsible party would likely recover the contamination through recovery wells or some other process that could take years.

 So, WVDOT performed the remediation itself by digging a large hole and removing the contaminated soil.
 And it did so with an eye toward the construction of its road.
 It dug an extra-large hole, to remove all the clay, which is a bad base for building roads.
 It then filled up the hole with expensive shot rock, because roads cannot be built on ordinary dirt and gravel.
-And it did all this work with its federal highway contractor, which was paid at prevailing wage.
+And it did all this work with its federal highway contractor, which was paid at the prevailing wage.

 All told, WVDOT spent $484,000 digging a hole and filling it with road building material.
 It then proposed to recover these costs by deducting that amount from the compensation paid to the owner – meaning the owner would get receive less than half the value for its $1 million site.